tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 I ran.

 I didn’t think about the IV.
 It ripped from my arm as I fled.
-I didn’t think about Matt, frozen back on the room.
+I didn’t think about Matt, frozen back in the room.
 I didn’t think about anything except getting away from whatever the fuck I had just seen.

 I tore out of the room and into the hallway.